-Most people visit Casa Batlló without understanding what they’re actually looking at — and leave thinking it’s just a “beautiful building.”
-It isn’t.
-It’s a fully coherent system of engineering, symbolism, and bioclimatic design that Gaudí compressed into a building he wasn’t even allowed to demolish and rebuild from scratch.
+Most people visit Casa Batlló without understanding what they are actually looking at, and leave thinking it is just a beautiful building.
+It is not.
+It is a coherent system of engineering, symbolism and bioclimatic design that Gaudí compressed into a structure he was not even allowed to demolish and rebuild from scratch.
 Once you understand that, every surface reads differently.

-Done right — booked in advance, given at least 90 minutes, ideally on a weekday morning — Casa Batlló is one of the most memorable built spaces in Europe.
-The question is Casa Batlló worth it gets asked constantly online, and the honest answer is that the experience is almost entirely determined by how you approach it, not by the building itself.
+Done right — booked in advance, given at least 90 minutes, ideally a weekday morning in shoulder season — Casa Batlló is one of the most memorable built spaces in Europe.
+The experience is almost entirely determined by how you approach it, not by the building itself.

 - Have never visited before and want maximum visual impact from a single Gaudí building